zlpton/ZehuaLiu.github.io/_pages/about.md

   - /about.html
 ---

-I am pursuing the Ph.D. degree with the School of Computer Science and Engineering, Energy Research Institute @ NTU, Nanyang Technological University, Singapore, under the Interdisciplinary Graduate Program, supervised by Prof. [Dusit Niyato](https://personal.ntu.edu.sg/dniyato/).
+I am pursuing the Ph.D. degree with the School of Computer Science and Engineering, [Energy Research Institute @ NTU](https://www.ntu.edu.sg/erian), Nanyang Technological University, Singapore, under the [Interdisciplinary Graduate Program](https://www.ntu.edu.sg/graduate-college/admissions/programme/interdisciplinary-graduate-programme), supervised by Prof. [Dusit Niyato](https://personal.ntu.edu.sg/dniyato/).
 Before that, I received the B.Sc. degree from Beijing Jiaotong University, Beijing, China, in 2021, supervised by Prof. [Jiayi Zhang](http://faculty.bjtu.edu.cn/8946/).

 I now serve as the Editor-in-Chief Assistant of [IEEE Communications Surveys and Tutorials](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=9739) (IEEE COMST).
 In 2021, the impact factor of IEEE COMST reached 33.84, which is the highest one in all IEEE journals/magazines.
 To further promote IEEE COMST, I am helping to run some social accounts, including Linkedin (@IEEE Communications Surveys And Tutorials), Twitter (@IEEECOMST), and WeChat Account (@IEEECOMST).
 Thanks for following!

-My current research interests include, but are not limited to, Semantic Communications, Integrated Sensing And Communications, AI, and Metaverse. **If you are interested in cooperating with me or just have a talk**, feel free to email me (hongyang001@e.ntu.edu.sg)!
+My current research interests include, but are not limited to, Semantic Communications, Integrated Sensing And Communications, AI, and Metaverse. **If you are interested to collaborate with me or just have a chat**, feel free to email me (hongyang001@e.ntu.edu.sg)!
 I am always happy to discuss with / learn from smart minds ^_^!

 News
 ======